 - Are rich in ellagitannins, polyphenols that antagonize hormone receptors to help prevent the development of breast, colon and rectal cancers 13 14

 Elmhurst Milked Walnuts:

 As with almond milk, Elmhurst's HydroRelease process converts the walnut's natural virtue, measured in taste and nutrition, to drinkable form.
-Both our original unsweetened versions have an astonishing 1400mg omega-3 ALA per glass, supported by a potent toasty flavor, highly unique and also characteristic of this beloved nut.
-Try Milked Walnuts in iced coffee, oatmeal, and for cooking and baking.
+Its two-ingredient unsweetened walnut milk has an astonishing 1400mg omega-3 ALA per glass, supported by a potent toasty flavor, highly unique and also characteristic of this beloved nut.
+Try Unsweetened Milked Walnuts in iced coffee, oatmeal, and for cooking and baking.

 Interesting facts about cashews: